 - 1. Provide high-quality curriculum and instruction in a supportive and effective learning environment to enable children to meet the challenging state academic achievement standards. - 2.
-Regularly communicate with parents on their's child's progress. - 3.
+Regularly communicate with parents on their child's progress. - 3.
 Demonstrate professional behavior and positive attitude. - 4.
-Lead students in filling out agendas each day (3-5).
+Provide a safe and secure learning environment that promotes student success. - 5.
+Value each child as an individual and assist them in reaching their highest potential.

-Parent / Caring Adult:
+Family/Parent/Caring Adult: